 How easy will it be and how will their life (or yours) be changed while trying to achieve this goal?

-Set realistic, measurable New Year's resolutions
+How to set realistic, measurable New Year's resolutions

 Focus on more attainable short-term goals and accept that the change won’t be comfortable—some days it may be downright hard.

-Work on one thing at a time
+Work on one goal at a time

-Knowing that the pink cloud (feelings of euphoria and excitement) of resolutions will dissipate during your journey is half the battle.
+Knowing that the pink cloud (feelings of euphoria and excitement) of creating New Year's resolutions will dissipate during your daily journey is half the battle.

 Last but not least, remember that change doesn’t have to be restricted to the New Year.

-Need to find a therapist near you?
-Check out the SimplePractice Monarch Directory to find licensed mental health therapists with availability and online booking.
+Find a therapist near you.
+Check out the Monarch Directory by SimplePractice to find licensed therapists with availability and online booking.